PREPARE FOR T.E.A. WITH 1:1 ZOOM LESSONS £220 GBP

 To recap:

-recordings of international speakers of English.
-Recordings will only be
+series of recordings of international speakers of English.
+Recordings will

-played once unless you ask for repetition.
-You cannot hear recordings a
+only be played once unless you ask for repetition.
+You cannot hear

-third time.
-If you need to listen again to check something you missed or
+recordings a third time.
+If you need to listen again to check something

-didn’t understand first time, please do ask for repetition.
-Be aware that
+you missed or didn’t understand first time, please do ask for repetition.

-regular repetition will suggest that your Comprehension is slower and this
+Be aware that regular repetition will suggest that your Comprehension is

-in a non-routine aviation situation.
-After each recording, you should show
+talking in a non-routine aviation situation.
+After each recording, you

-you understand the situation fully by reporting your answers to 2
+should show you understand the situation fully by reporting your

-questions: “what was the message?”, and “who do you think was speaking,
+answers to 2 questions: “what was the message?”, and “who do you

 In Part 2B, you will hear 4 longer recordings in which a pilot or controller

-The examiner will give you a pen for you to take notes on the Task Card.
+details.
+The examiner will give you a pen for you to take notes on the

-You need to report the message as fully as possible - the more details you
+Task Card.
+You need to report the message as fully as possible - the

 YOUR NOTES THAT YOU WRITE ON THE TASK CARD WILL NOT BE

-THE TASK CARD IS WIPED CLEAN IMMEDIATELY AFTER THE TEST.
+GRAMMAR.
+THE TASK CARD IS WIPED CLEAN IMMEDIATELY

 In Part 2C, you will hear 3 short recordings in more general, non-routine

-questions to find out more about the situation.
-Show you understand the
+speaker questions to find out more about the situation.
+Show you

-situation by asking as many relevant questions as you can.
-The examiner
+understand the situation by asking as many relevant questions as you

-will also ask you if you have any advice to give the speaker: again, show
+can.
+The examiner will also ask you if you have any advice to give the

-you understand the situation by giving some relevant advice.
+speaker: again, show you understand the situation by giving some

 On the next page, you can challenge yourself with a simulation of Part 2.